KSSBro/crunch/README.md

 ## Getting Started

-Just add the CSS and JS files to your project and add the HTML to your page and call **snackbarController()**.
+Just add the CSS and JS files to your project and add the HTML code to your page and call **snackbarController()**.

 ## Authors